canonical/certification-docs/Programme_Guide-14.04.rst

        https://certification.canonical.com/

-If you would like to reach the Technical Partner Program managers directly you can also e-mail tpp@canonical.com.
+If you have questions about the Server Certification Programme, please contact us directly at server-certification@canonical.com.